gnea/grbl/doc/markdown/change_summary.md

   - Grbl is executing g-code block that does not contain a motion, like `G20G54` or `G4P1` dwell.
 (NOTE: Looking to fixing this later.)

 -------

+#### New Commands

+- `$SLP` - Grbl v1.1 now has a sleep mode that can be invoked by this command.
+It requires Grbl to be in either an IDLE or ALARM state.
+Once invoked, Grbl will de-energize all connected systems, including the spindle, coolant, and stepper drivers.
+It'll enter a suspend state that can only be exited by a reset.
+When reset, Grbl will re-initiatize in an ALARM state because the steppers were disabled and position can not be guaranteed.
+	-  NOTE: Grbl-Mega can invoke the sleep mode at any time, when the sleep timeout feature is enabled in config.h.
+It does so when Grbl has not received any external input after a timeout period.

+- 	`$J=line` New jogging commands.
+This command behaves much like a normal G1 command, but there are some key differences.
+Jog commands don't alter the g-code parser state, meaning a GUI doesn't have to manage it anymore.
+Jog commands may be queued and cancelled at any time, where they are automatically flushed from the planner buffer without requiring a reset.
+See the jogging documentation on how they work and how they may be used to implement a low-latency joystick or rotary dial.

+- Laser mode `$` setting - When enabled, laser mode will move through consecutive G1, G2, and G3 motion commands that have different spindle speed values without stopping.
+A spindle speed of zero will disable the laser without stopping as well.
+However, when spindle states change, like M3 or M5, stops are still enforced.
+	- NOTE: Parking motions are automatically disabled when laser mode is enabled to prevent burning.